DIY 3D Printing

 Step 02:

 Click the "Add Files" button located on the far right if you just want to add a file.
-The kebab menu next to this button has a "Create Project" button if you are following these instructions under the Projects sub-tab.
+The ellipsis menu next to this button has a "Create Project" button if you are following these instructions under the Projects sub-tab.

 image of Add Files button